dssimmons-codes/AMDAT/Manual/trajectory_lists.md

 | [`thresholded_list`](thresholded_list.md)    | Creates a  list of trajectories by applying a value threshold to a specified `value_list`. |
 | [`traj_list_from_bin_list`](traj_list_from_bin_list.md) | Creates a `trajectory_list` object from a bin of a [`trajectory_bin_list`](trajectory_bin_list.md) |

-In addition to the above, all commands that create multibodies also creates an associated `trajectory_list` comprised of either the centroids or centers of mass of the multibodies, as specified by the user.
+In addition to the above, all commands that create multibodies also create an associated `trajectory_list` comprised of either the centroids or centers of mass of the multibodies, as specified by the user.
 See the [multibodies](multibodies.md) page for more information.

 <h2>Analyzing trajectory lists</h2>